Characterising blenders via covering relations and cone conditions

 \section{Abstract}

-{ A diffeomorphism exhibits a blender if it has an invariant hyperbolic set with the $C^1$-robust property that its stable or unstable manifold behaves as a higher-dimensional set than is expected from the underlying hyperbolic splitting.
-We present a characterisation of a blender based on the topological alignment of certain sets in phase space in combination with the propagation of cones.
+We present a characterisation of a blender based on the topological alignment of certain sets in phase space in combination with cone conditions.
 Importantly, the required conditions can be verified by checking properties of a single iterate of the diffeomorphism, which is achieved by finding finite series of sets that form suitable sequences of alignments.
-This characterisation is applicable to blenders formed by manifolds of any dimension, in ambient phase spaces of any dimension.
-Moreover, this approach naturally extends to identifying blenders that are part of heterodimensional cycles, which provides us with the computational tool to establish their robustness.
+This characterisation is applicable in arbitrary dimension.
+Moreover, the approach naturally extends to establishing $C^1$-persistent heterodimensional cycles.
 Our setup is flexible and allows for a rigorous, computer-assisted validation based on interval arithmetic.
-By way of demonstration, we present a computer-assisted proof of the existence of a blender in a three-dimensional H{\'e}non-like family of diffeomorphisms over a considerable range of the relevant parameter.}